magmanu/github-workflow-security-scanner/README.md

 - [gwoss-004] namespace supply chain vulnerability (user/org namespace is vacant but the action still in use via redirect)
 - [gwoss-005] check for deprecated commands `save-state` and `set-outout` on own workflow

+DOOMS DAY:

+- "False" path is working
+- True path is running the scan on the workflow itself.
+Needs to skip.
+- True path is reading action's workflow (ok-ish), but we want to read the action itself too

 ## To do: Wanna Collaborate?

 - [ ] [Feat] Add `result.md` to PR comment